DerbyOwnersClub/2in1VideoCard/readme.md

 gst-inspect-1.0 xvimagesink | head   # optional

 Verify imports

 python -c 'import gi; gi.require_version("Gst","1.0"); gi.require_version("Gtk","3.0"); from gi.repository import Gst, Gtk; print("GI OK")'

-Run the compositor script

-python SEGADOC2in1Video.py video# video#
+Run the compositor script with the video sources you gained when you ran DiscoverWorkingVideo.py: python3 SEGADOC2in1Video.py video# video#

 <img width="1761" height="1006" alt="image" src="https://github.com/user-attachments/assets/7393e798-9965-48ac-bfbc-edee85551c37" />

 🔧 Troubleshooting

 If frames are black, confirm the source device is powered and connected.

 Using an HDMI splitter is recommended for setup and debugging.

-Use the Utility script to search and display all formats of video input: video_troubleshoot.sh
+Use the Utility script to search and display all formats of video input:
-- Script iterates through all /dev/video* devices and logs whether they are active.
+ DiscoverWorkingVideo.py
+ The script helps you see which video devices are working.